 The ferry from Athens (Piraeus) to Hydra usually takes about 1 hour 5 minutes to 2 hours 20 minutes, depending on the service, and routes generally run year-round, weather permitting.

-Good to know: Hydra is car-free by law, and bicycles are also generally prohibited, so expect lots of walking (often on steps) along stone lanes.
+Good to know: Hydra is car-free by law, and bicycles are prohibited under local law, so expect lots of walking (often on steps) along stone lanes.

-Mobility note: Hydra’s harbour area is fairly flat, but many accommodations involve steep lanes and lots of steps—something to factor in if you’re travelling with a stroller, heavy luggage, or limited mobility.
+Mobility note: Hydra’s harbour area is fairly flat, but many accommodations feature steep lanes and many steps—something to factor in if you’re travelling with a stroller, heavy luggage, or limited mobility.

 The great thing about Hydra is that it’s as laid-back as possible, thanks to its long-standing ban on motor vehicles.

-With the absence of motor vehicles, you’ll get around on foot, by water taxi/boat, or via pack animals used for transport (we don’t suggest riding them).
+In the absence of motor vehicles, you’ll get around on foot, by water taxi/boat, or by pack animals used to transport goods.

 The harbor is a beautiful place to sit and watch the world go by, and you can also catch sight of the famous donkeys.
 Many tavernas are here, and it’s a popular spot for sunset walks.

-Hydra has a more traditional look to it than Aegina, with stone mansions and historic houses climbing up the hillside.
+Hydra has a more traditional look than Aegina, with stone mansions and historic houses climbing the hillside.

 The winding, narrow streets are ideal for slow explorations, and there are many small cafés you can stop and enjoy.